yngves/VWsFriend/README.md

 * On the main Imager screen, click the Gear button (lower right) and enter your desired hostname and login username/password, wifi setup etc., then save.
 * On the main Imager screen, click Write, then confirm.

-When writing is done, eject the SD card and insert it into you Raspberry Pi and boot it.
+When writing is done, eject the SD card, insert it into you Raspberry Pi and boot the system.

+### Update and Configure

 You should now be able to ssh into the Raspberry Pi using the username and hostname you entered in the Imager application, e.g.: